TestFX/TestFX/README.md

 If TestFX does not suit your needs, you should have a look at Jemmy or [MarvinFX][6].

-### Start using
+### Getting Started
-This is what you need in your pom.xml file to start using TestFX:
+To start using TestFX, you have to add the following elements to your pom.xml file:
 ```XML
 <pluginRepositories>
    <pluginRepository>